leggsimon/next/docs/developer-guide/setting-up-s3-bucket-replication.md

 You might like to say this:-

-	Hi there, Could we have another IAM account set up please?
+	Hi there, Could we have another IAM account with an access key set up please?
 	Username: `ft-next-access-metadata-prod`
 	AWS Account: `InfraProd`
 	Many thanks,